 Academic Skills Peer Coaching

-You will be prompted to log in with your WUSTL credentials to access the scheduler.
-All Coaches are available for video appointments; in person appointments, if available, will take place in one of the small conference rooms outside the Learning Center’s office on the lower level of the Mallinckrodt Center.
+You will be prompted to log into your WUSTL Outlook account to access the scheduler.
+All Coaches are available for video appointments; in person appointments, if available, will take place in or near the Learning Center’s office in the lower level of the Mallinckrodt Center.
 Peer Coaching appointments must be scheduled in advance; there are no drop-in hours at this time.
+Same-day appointments may be available.

 Scroll to the bottom of this page to read more about your Peer Coaches!